emeryvarga/MechaCar_Statistical_Analysis/README.md

 * Lot 1 has a true sample mean of 1500 and a p-value of 1, so we accept the null hypothesis.
 * Lot 2 has a mean of 1500.2 and a p-value of 0.6072, so we accept the null hypothesis.
-* Lot 3 has a mean of 1496.14 and a p-value of 0.04168, so we reject the null hypothesis, meaning the mean PSI in Lot 3 is statistically different than the mean PSI for the general population.
+* Lot 3 has a mean of 1496.14 and a p-value of 0.04168, so we reject the null hypothesis, meaning the mean PSI in Lot 3 is statistically different than the mean PSI of the general population.